masterminds-kenya/social_network/checklist.md

 Permissions to Routes and Showing/Hiding links in Templates:

-- [ ] Sign Up page requires Influencers and Brands to use FB link
+- [x] Sign Up page requires Influencers and Brands to use FB link
-- [ ] Login page encourages Influencers and Brands to use FB link
+- [x] Login page encourages Influencers and Brands to use FB link
-- [ ] Login page allows admin and managers to verify their access to the platform.
+- [x] Login page allows admin and managers to verify their access to the platform.
 - [ ] ?
 Confirm same link, or Update link, for FB signup vs Login (if needed by Influencer|Brand)
-- [ ]  The 'Influencers' link (and associated route) on the base template.
+- [x]  The 'Influencers' link (and associated route) on the base template.
-  - [ ]  Requires authenticated user, otherwise redirects to signup (or login) page.
+  - [x]  Requires authenticated user, otherwise redirects to signup (or login).
-    - [ ]  Should this signup just be a link to 'join as an Influencer'?
+    - [ ] ?
+Should this signup just be a link to 'join as an Influencer'?
-  - [ ]  For authenticated Admin|Manager - List All Influencers
+  - [x]  For authenticated Admin|Manager - List All Influencers
-  - [ ]  For authenticated Influencer, redirects to their account detail view
+  - [x]  For authenticated Influencer, redirects to their account detail view
-  - [ ]  For authenticated Brand user, ...
-Unclear
+  - [x]  For Brand user, ...
+Unclear - Allow create Influencer w/ diff IG acct
-- [ ] ] List All Brands
+- [x] ] List All Brands
-  - [ ] Everyone can see the link, but route requires login.
+  - [x] Everyone can see the link, but route requires login.
-  - [ ] Admin|Manager users see the list of all brands, can also add a Brand.
+  - [x] Admin|Manager users see the list of all brands, can also add a Brand.
-  - [ ] Brand user is redirected to their account detail view.
+  - [x] Brand user is redirected to their account detail view.
-  - [ ] Influencer user ...
-Unclear
+  - [x] Influencer user ...
+Unclear - allow create Brand with different Instagram
 - [n] View Influencer details: Can Brands see Influencers?
 Can other Influencers?
 - [n] View Brand details: Can Influencers see BrandsCan other Brands?
-- [ ] View Influencer detail: only for Admin, Manager,
+- [x] View Influencer detail: only for Admin, Manager, and
-  - [ ] and current_user's own profile?
+  - [x] current_user's own profile?
-- [ ] View Brand details: only for Admin, Manager,
+- [x] View Brand details: only for Admin, Manager, and
-  - [ ] and current_user's own profile?
+  - [x] current_user's own profile?
 - [ ] List All Campaigns
   - [ ] route requires authenticated (logged in) Admin|Manager
   - [n] ?
 Only show link if authenticated, or have consistent UI with User list links?